Ottawa’s “opioid crisis”: Are local youth at risk?

 We also know that project step works.

-Last year alone, project step helped more than 1,400 students access addiction counselling, provided more than 12,300 students and 3,015 parents with education sessions, and gave direct support to more than 200 parents who see their children facing or fighting addiction in Ottawa.
+In 2016-2017, project step helped more than 1,400 students access addiction counselling, provided more than 14,000 students and 2,400 parents with education sessions, and gave direct support to more than 200 parents who see their children facing or fighting addiction in Ottawa.

 With the support of donors, project step continues to grow.
 Our results show that project step helps youth manage their problematic substance use in a significant way – overall, 75 per cent of participants reduce or stop using one or more drugs in less than one school year.

 “When they need support they need it right away.
-There is no time to make appointments or be put on a waiting list,” says Dennise Taylor-Gilhen, vice president of community impact at United Way said recently.
+There is no time to make appointments or be put on a waiting list,” says Dennise Taylor-Gilhen, vice president of community impact at United Way Ottawa.

 “More can always be done to ensure students and parents are aware that help is out there,” she adds.